motm-therapy/website/docs/about.md

 ## Location

-Our providers are licensed by state boards to serve clients via telehealth or in person sessions.
+Our providers are licensed by state boards to serve clients via telehealth or in person psychotherapy sessions.

 ### Telehealth